JigarHingu/ecommerce_app_frontend/README.md

 - Backend Integration: Node.js with MongoDB to handle data storage, order tracking, and user management.
 - Wishlist: Allow users to save products for future purchases.
 - Review System: Allow users to leave reviews and ratings for products.
+- Admin Dashboard: An interface for administrators to manage products, orders, and users.

 ## 🤝 Contributions